 San Miniato plays host to the most famous truffle festival in Tuscany.
 Every November, the town celebrates the National Exhibition of the White Truffle following the harvest which takes place between September and December.
 Head to San Miniato during this period and you’ll have the best opportunity possible to sample some truly spectacular Italian cuisine, all topped with this famous truffle.
 And of course, you can pick up all manner of truffle-based products from the town all year round.

 Another great experience is to actually head out with an experienced truffle hunter and his dogs and see for yourself how they find this amazing delicacy.
 An experience can often be followed by lunch enjoying the fruits of your labours!
 We recommend you wear long trousers (to avoid getting bitten or scratched by the undergrowth) as well as sensible shoes as you will be walking through woods.
-If you would like more details on where you can book this experience, please don’t hesitate to get in touch.

 - Go Dolphin and Whale Watching